AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 ### Pro: No VACUUM Overhead After Dropping A Partition
 This is the main reason we are using partitions.
 Dropping a partition does not add any work for `VACUUM`.
 We've had databases that were written to and read from 24/7, but at leat 90% of the resources were spent on deleting old data.
 So switching to partitions rendered those databases from very busy to mostly idle.
 ### Pro: Large Data Loads Done Without Much Impact on Server's Performance
+Sometimes we need to upload large amounts of new data, mostly replacing existing rows.
+For data consistency, the switching for old version to new must happen at once.
+Without partitions, such loads must be implemented as one big transaction, which is uses up a lot of servers' resources and impacts server's performance.
+Because a lot of rows are updated, such uploads are followed by a lot of `VACCUM`ing, which causes the second impact to the performance.